alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 What about a technology which hasn't even been invented in the Simulators' universe, like perhaps
 [deep brain stimulation](https://en.wikipedia.org/wiki/Deep_brain_stimulation)?
-Should it do anything to the simulated brains?
+Should this technique do anything to the simulated brains?
+Does the simulation need to be prepared for anything?

 Bostrom centers on the amount of computing power, but he disregards information storage which is the real issue.